MoneseWilliams/PKI-Portfolio-Monese-Williams/labs/week-06/submissions/expired-certificate/lab-01-expired-certificate.md

 -  Using the command 'openssl x509' I was able to parse and read the certificate fully.
 I observed the Subject, SAN, Issuer and Validity fields during my diagnostic observation and was able to confirm that the Subject Alternative Name (SAN) DNS:*.badssl.com, DNS:badssl.com does match the Subject confirming their is no hostname mismatch.
 The issuer field also confirmed the certificate was issued by a public CA (COMODO RSA Domain Validation Secure Server CA), however when looking at the validity field I determined the certificate was expired as of April 12, 2015

-- [Any additional evidence]

 ---

 ### Why it failed

-[2–3 sentences: the technical explanation of the failure.
-Connect it to what you learned in the relevant Week 5 or Week 6 lesson.
-Don't just describe what happened — explain why it caused a TLS error.] - The TLS faliure occurred due to an expired certificate that was not renewed on time, This is a common error that happens when the TLS handshake fails due to a ecetrfice  causing a unsucurd TLS conection
+- The TLS failure occurred due to an expired certificate that was not renewed on time.
+This caused the TLS handshake to fail because the certificate was no longer trusted by the system.
 ---

 ### Chain status

 [Was the certificate chain structurally intact?
 Were there any chain-related issues separate from the primary failure?]
+The certificate trust chain is valid with no related issues to the primary failure.
+Verifying the expired certifcate a the cause of the TLS failure.
+I validated the certificate chain and saw that the leaf certificate *.badssl.com was issued by the intermediate CA, COMODO RSA Domain Validation Secure Server CA. This intermediate CA was then issued a certificate by COMODO RSA Certification Authority, and the root CA was AddTrust External CA Root.
+This verifies that the chain is not broken and that each certificate is properly issued by the next authority.

 ---

 ### Remediation path

 [Step-by-step: what needs to happen to restore the failing system?
 Be specific.
 Walk through the process rather than summarizing it in one line.]
+A new private key needs to be generated and used to create a csr to submit to the public ca. this will

 ---